 About Perinatal Consultation

 The Perinatal Service is a resource for providers caring for patients with mental health concerns who are pregnant, postpartum, and breast/chest-feeding and individuals in need of preconception consultation.
 Medical providers can consult directly with a perinatal psychiatrist trained in perinatal mental health conditions and medication safety and receive evidence-based guidance around screening, assessment, diagnosis and treatment of perinatal mood and anxiety disorders.
 Consults may be single questions or may involve ongoing contact for complex issues.
 Liaison coordinators provide resources and referrals to providers for their perinatal patients.
+Click here to learn more about the benefits of registering for VTCPAP!

 What to Expect in a Call: